1ay1/neowall/README.md

 ### Can I run multiple instances?

 No, and you don't want to.
-Staticwall prevents multiple instances from running simultaneously because having multiple wallpaper daemons fighting over your display is a recipe for confusion (and possibly a avant-garde art installation).
-If you need to restart it, use `staticwall --kill` first.
+Staticwall prevents multiple instances from running simultaneously because having multiple wallpaper daemons fighting over your display is a recipe for confusion (and possibly an avant-garde art installation).
+If you need to restart it, use `staticwall kill` first.

+Once the daemon is running, any subsequent calls to `staticwall` with control commands (`kill`, `next`, `pause`, `resume`, `reload`) will control the running daemon instead of starting a new instance.

 ### Is this production-ready?